 Our triple assessment clinics run twice weekly providing patients with access to the most technologically advanced diagnostic radiology equipment in Ireland.
-Appointments can be made with GP referral or by self referral.
+Appointments can be made with GP referral.

 On the day of your appointment, your Breast Specialist will perform a same day triple assessment where the need for one is clinically indicated.
 Please note, not all patients who attend will require a triple assessment.
 This service is delivered in accordance with guidelines set by the National Quality Assurance Standards for Symptomatic Breast Disease and the HIQA standards.